 NASA Astronaut (Former)

-EDUCATION: Graduated from Mission Viejo High School, Mission Viejo, California, in 1976; received a bachelor of science degree in systems engineering from the U.S. Naval Academy in 1980 and a master of science degree in aeronautical engineering from the U.S. Naval Postgraduate School in 1988.
-Graduate of Harvard University’s Kennedy School of Government Program for Senior Executives in National and International Security.
+EDUCATION: Graduated from Mission Viejo High School, Mission Viejo, California, 1976; received a Bachelor of Science in systems engineering from the U.S. Naval Academy, 1980; Master of Science in aeronautical engineering from the U.S. Naval Postgraduate School, 1988.
+Graduate of Harvard University’s Kennedy School of Government Program for Senior Executives in national and international security.
 Speaks Spanish, French and Russian.

 EXPERIENCE: Following flight training and designation as a Naval Aviator in 1981, Lopez-Alegria served as a flight instructor and then as a pilot and mission commander of EP-3E aircraft.
 In 1986, he was assigned to a 2-year cooperative program between the Naval Postgraduate School in Monterey, California, and the U.S. Naval Test Pilot School in Patuxent River, Maryland.
 His final tour before being assigned to NASA was at the Naval Air Test Center as an engineering test pilot and program manager.
 He has accumulated more than 5,700 pilot hours in over 30 different aircraft types.

 NASA EXPERIENCE: Lopez-Alegria reported for training to the Johnson Space Center (JSC) in August 1992.
 Following a year of training and designation as an astronaut, he was first assigned to be the Astronaut Office technical point of contact to various space shuttle project elements.
 Lopez-Alegria was then assigned to Kennedy Space Center (KSC), where he provided crew representation on orbiter processing issues and support during launches and landings.
 Following his first spaceflight, he served as NASA Director of Operations at the Yuri Gagarin Cosmonaut Training Center in Star City, Russia.
 After his second mission, he led the International Space Station (ISS) Operations branch of the Astronaut Office.
 Following his third spaceflight, he was assigned as the technical liaison to JSC’s Extravehicular Activity (EVA) Office.
 A veteran of four space flights, Lopez-Alegria has logged more than 257 days in space and performed 10 spacewalks totaling 67 hours and 40 minutes of EVA.
-He retired from the Navy in June 2008 and left NASA in March 2012.
-Lopez-Alegria currently serves as President of the Commercial Spaceflight Federation in Washington, D.C.
+He retired from the Navy in June 2008, left NASA in March 2012, then joined the Commercial Spaceflight Federation as its president.
+In October 2014 Lopez-Alegria became an independent consultant; he is based in Washington, D.C.